East Campus (Lincoln)

 - MSYM 855 Advanced Irrigation Management (spring of odd years)

-- AGEN/BSEN 957 Modeling Vadose Zone Hydrology (spring of odd years)
+- AGEN/BSEN 957 Modeling Vadose Zone Hydrology (spring of odd years, will be taught by Aaron Daigh starting in 2023)

 - MSYM 462 Equipment Systems (spring semesters)